YottaDB/YDBDoc/ProgGuide/commands.rst

 ZLink
 -------------------

-The ZLINK command adds an executable YottaDB/GT.M routine to the current process if the current process does not contain a copy of a routine.
+The ZLINK command adds an executable YottaDB routine to the current process if the current process does not contain a copy of a routine.
 If the current process contains a copy of a routine and the routine is not active, the ZLINK command replaces the current routine process with a "new" version.
 If necessary, the ZLINK command compiles the routine prior to integrating it with the process.

 With VIEW "LINK":"RECURSIVE" specified or by starting the process with the environment variable gtm_link set to "RECURSIVE", the ZLINK command adds an executable routine even when a routine with the same name is active and available in the current stack.
 When a process links a routine with the same name as an existing routine, future calls use the new routine.
 Prior versions of that routine referenced by the stack remain tied to the stack until they QUIT, at which point they become inaccessible.
 This provides a mechanism to patch long-running processes.